elevate0123/CSE/5 Sociology/Paper 1/06 Work and Economic Life.md

 3. Activity level - Experiment & experience Skills
 4. Variety - Breaks monotony
 5. Temporal Structure - Proved sense of direction on a daily basis
-6. Social Contracts - Friendship
+6. Social Contracts - Friendship  #significance

+Worker - Enters into a paid employment out of his/her own will, is not in a managerial job, has contractual relations with the employer
+Worker /= Labour; Labour lacks choice for any reason, are forced into work, are in feudal / ritual relations with the employer. #Eg Child labour, bonded labour
-Work > Employment
+Work > Employment (more narrow)
+#Robert #Blauner Increase in use of technology leads to higher degree of alienation
+#Frank Hull also echoes similar views, the relation is more negatively linear than curvilinear

 ## Social Organisation of Work
 ***

-Organisation of Work - Patterning of activities which involves a technical & social component Technically - Division of Labour
+#Organisation of Work - Patterning of activities which involves a technical & social component  #defn
+Technically - Division of Labour #DoL
-Socially - reflects normative structure of Society in the form of stratified order
+Socially - reflects normative structure of Society in the form of #stratified order

+Different societies have difference organisation of work at different times
+#Marx #Capitalism was offing in Europe, South Asia had Asiatic Mode of Production #MoP

 ### General Schema - Dimensions of analysis of organisation of work ~ Ideal Typical Framework
-1. Production Activities - Hunting-gathering, mass production, agriculture
+1. Production Activities - Hunting-gathering, mass #production, #agriculture
 2. Nature of Work - Simple/Complex, Formal/Informal
-3. Source of Power - Land, capital.
-Classical #Elites - Power in individual qualities, #Marx - Power is in control of modes of production
+3. Source of #Power - #Land, capital.
+Classical #Elites - Power in individual qualities, #Marx - Power is in control of modes of production #MoP
-4. Stratification System - Result of pattern of inequalities.
+4. #Stratification System - Result of pattern of inequalities.
 Master-slave, Lord-Serf
-5. Social Mobility - High-low, Ascriptive-acquired
+5. Social #Mobility - High-low, Ascriptive-acquired
-6. Degree of Alienation - #Marx Peaks in Capitalism, #Weber Result of increasing rationalisation of work
+6. Degree of #Alienation - #Marx Peaks in Capitalism, #Weber Result of increasing rationalisation of work
-7. Specific features - Gender roles, Age roles, Individualisation, Communal organisation
+7. Specific #features - Gender roles, Age roles, Individualisation, Communal organisation

 ### Primitive Slave Societies
 Man was overwhelmed by forces of nature, like rains, floods, which determined the social organisation.
 Forces of production were at lowest level and material density was low.
 Family was self-sufficient unit of production & consumption